Hurricanes Irma and Maria

 Canadians requiring assistance are asked to submit the following information to email@example.com.

-We encourage Canadians to stay connected to the Travel Advice and Advisories at Travel.gc.ca, also available on our mobile Travel Smart application or by subscribing to our RSS feeds.
+We encourage Canadians to stay connected to the Travel Advice and Advisories at Travel.gc.ca, or by subscribing to our RSS feeds.
 Canadians can also follow us on Twitter @TravelGoC or find us on Facebook at https://www.facebook.com/travelGoC.

 Over 9,000 Canadians were registered with the Registration of Canadians Abroad Service in the region affected by Hurricane Irma, while over 5,100 Canadians are currently registered in the potentially affected areas.
 However, these numbers provide only an estimate of Canadians in the region as registration is voluntary.

 To date, the Emergency Watch and Response Centre has processed over 4000 calls and emails related to the hurricanes.

 Canada’s diplomatic missions continue to liaise with local authorities, airlines, and tour operators to determine how to further help affected Canadians.